DyogenIBENS/Agora/doc/HowTo.md

 and annotated, but they rarely are.
 Also, gene duplications are difficult to resolve accurately in gene phylogenies, and AGORA is sensitive to errors in gene trees.
-A second, more complex version first identifies "robust" gene familes, on the basis of a user-defined criterion.
+A second, more complex version first identifies "constrained" gene familes, on the basis of a user-defined criterion.
 Typically this can be a requirement that there are as many genes on a tree as there are species, thus limiting the chances that duplications have occurred.
-AGORA first builds a temporary ancestral genome with these genes (ignoring all other families) as a robust backbone.
-Then, it use remaining gene families to fill in the space between robust genes, but without breaking a chain of robust genes.
+AGORA first builds a temporary ancestral genome with these genes (ignoring all other families) as a constrained backbone.
+Then, it use remaining gene families to fill in the space between constrained genes, but without breaking a chain of constrained genes.

 In this HowTo, all the paths are relative to the root of the repository.
 The individual script commands usually complete within seconds on the